Master of Science (M.Sc.)

 Accompanying practical trainings

 Semesters abroad are possible and welcome.
-The ISMA office (International Student and Employee Exchange) supports students in organizational matters.
-See also for more information about possible international double degrees.
+The faculty's international office supports students in organizational matters.
+They also provide more information about possible international double degrees.

 Possible professions include independent occupations (e. g. tax consultancy, auditing, management consultancy), jobs in product- or service-oriented companies – in such fields as management, sales/marketing, logistics, project management, human resource management and staff education, financing and accounting, controlling, or information technology – and various professions in the public or quasi-public sector, like unions, chambers of commercial matters, and associations.